-Specify new file names or convert source database file names for the data files and online redo logs when the file names of the duplicate database must be different from the file names of the source database (as when the destination host and source host are the same).
-If you do not specify file names for the online redo logs and data files of the duplicate database, then RMAN uses the data file names from the source database.
+Specify new file names or convert source database file names for the data files and online redo logs when the file names of the duplicate database must be different from the file names of the source database (as when the destination host and source host are

 Syntax Element Description BACKUP LOCATION backup_location Specifies the backup location on disk where the backups and copies of the database to be duplicated have been placed.
 This option is valid for duplication without a target or a recovery catalog connection.
-DEVICE TYPE deviceSpecifier Allocates automatic channels for the specified device only (for example, \mathtt{DISK} or \mathtt{sbt}).
+DEVICE TYPE deviceSpecifier Allocates automatic channels for the specified device only (for example, DISK or sbt).
 This option is valid only if you have configured automatic channels and have not manually allocated channels.
 For example, if you CONFIGURE automatic disk and tape channels, and if you run DUPLICATEDEVICE TYPE DISK, then RMAN allocates only disk channels.
-See Also: deviceSpecifier on page 4-16 DORECOVER Specifies that RMAN should recover the standby database after creating it.
+See Also: deviceSpecifier on page 4-18 DORECOVER Recovers the standby database after creating it.
 If you specify an untilClause , then RMAN recovers to the specified SCN or time and leaves the database mounted.
 RMAN leaves the standby database mounted after media recovery is complete, but does not place the standby database in manual or managed recovery mode.
 After RMAN creates the standby database, you must resolve any gap sequence before placing it in manual or managed recovery mode, or opening it in read-only mode.
 The checkpoint SCN of the control file must be included in an archived redo log that is either available at the standby site or included in an RMAN backup.
 For example, assume that you create the standby control file and then immediately afterward archive the current log, which has a sequence of 100.
-In this case, you must recover the standby database up to at least log sequence 100, or the database signals an ORA-1152 error message because the standby control file backup was taken after the point in time. fileNameConversionSpec Specifies one or more patterns to map source database file names to duplicate database file names (see Example 2-75 on page 2-142).
+In this case, you must recover the standby database up to at least log sequence 100, or the database signals an ORA-1152 error message because the standby control file backup was taken after the point in time. fileNameConversionSpec Specifies one or more patterns to map source database file names to duplicate database file names (see Example 2-85 on page 2-154).
 DB_FILE_NAME_CONVERT set on the DUPLICATE command overrides the initialization parameter DB_FILE_NAME_CONVERT (if set).
-For example, if the initialization parameter file setting is DB_FILE_NAME_CONVERT=('disk1','disk2'), but you execute DUPLICATE DB_FILE_NAME_CONVERT ('disk1','disk3'), then RMAN does not convert the disk1 substring to disk2.
+For example, if the initialization parameter file setting is DB_FILE_NAME CONVERT=('disk1', 'disk2'), but you execute DUPLICATE DB_FILE NAME_CONVERT ('disk1', 'disk3'), then RMAN does not convert the disk1 substring to disk2.
 Instead, RMAN converts the disk1 substring to disk3.
 If a file in the specification list is not affected by the conversion parameter in DUPLICATE, then you must rename it by other means, such as SET NEWNAME.
-Note: If you specify the SPFILE clause, then DUPLICATE DB_FILE_NAME_CONVERT overrides any conversion parameter specified in the SPFILE syntax.
+Note: If you specify the SPFILE clause, then DUPLICATE DB_FILE_NAME CONVERT overrides any conversion parameter specified in the SPFILE syntax.
 For example, if you specify DB_FILE_NAME_CONVERT twice in the DUPLICATE command, both in the SPFILE clause and outside of the SPFILE clause, then the setting outside of the SPFILE clause takes precedence.
-See Also: fileNameConversionSpec on page 4-17 FROM ACTIVE DATABASE Specifies that the files for the duplicate database are provided directly from the source database and not from a backup of the source database (see Example 2-72 on page 2-140).
-See Also: "Prerequisites Specific to Active Database Duplication" on page 2-128 for command prerequisites LOGFILE Specifies options for creating online redo logs when creating a duplicate database that is not a standby database (see Example 2-75).
+See Also: fileNameConversionSpec on page 4-19 FROM ACTIVE DATABASE Provides the files for the duplicate database directly from the source database and not from a backup of the source database (see Example 2-82 on page 2-152).
+See Also: "Prerequisites Specific to Active Database Duplication" on page 2-138 for command prerequisites LOGFILE Specifies options for creating online redo logs when creating a duplicate database that is not a standby database (see Example 2-85).